digideskio/support-tools/ftdc/README.md

 * db.serverStatus().
 Contains a wealth of mongod-global information, including storage-engine-specific counters.

+* rs.getStatus() (replSetGetStatus command).
+Contains information
+  related to diagnosing replica set functional and performance problems, such as replica state and replication lag.

 * db.c.stats().
 Contains similar data per-namespace.
 Ideally data would be collected for all namespaces, if consistent with performance and space goals.
 Potentially high volume of data, but